en

 Find the Sharepoint view name

-Select the SharePoint list view in DSS
+Select the SharePoint list view in Dataiku

 Export data back to SharePoint Online